ChenZhu-Xie/xczphysics_SilverBullet/Library/xczphysics/CONFIG/Picker/Tree-Tree.md

     return
   end

-  local result = editor.filterBox("🤏 Pick:", items, "Select a Page...", "Page Tree")
+  local result = editor.filterBox("🔌 Insert:", items, "Select a Page...", "Page Tree")

   if not result then return end